Intercepting SSL on iOS

 If you have done it everything correctly, you should see packages flying around and everything is logged to the logdir directory.
 If you don’t see any packages, it means you either didn’t configure sharing well or your certificate isn’t created or trusted properly.

-I am available for new work
+I am actively job-hunting and available

 Interested?
 Feel free to reach